 Why cellular blankets?

 Cellular blankets are woven with cell-like holes in the pattern.
-Cellular blankets are commonly woven from cotton, polyester, acrylic or wool.
-The cells allow air to move into the blanket fibres, which heat up with the warmth of the body and the warm air becomes trapped inside the layers.
-This causes the blanket to warm up more quickly than a non-cellular weave blanket.
+They are commonly woven from cotton, polyester, acrylic or wool.
+The cells or holes in the blanket allow air to move into the fibres, which heat up with the warmth of the body and the warm air becomes trapped inside the layers.
+This causes the blanket to warm up more quickly than one with a non-cellular weave.

-In Winter months or when you are feeling a chill, it is recommended to wrap up in many layers of a cellular blanket for the most effective warm-up.
+In Winter months or when you are feeling a chill, it is recommended to wrap up in many cellular blankets for the most effective warm-up.

-The lightweight, breathable cellular designed blankets are also useful in Summer months, especially cellular cotton blankets, as they can keep a breeze out without overheating.
-Cellular blankets are relied on by hospital maternity wards and private birth centres all year round to keep babies warm in cribs and cots.
+The lightweight, breathable cellular designed blankets are also useful in Summer months, especially the cellular cotton blankets, as they can keep a breeze out without overheating.
+Hospital maternity wards and private birth centres rely on these blankets all year round to keep babies warm in cribs and cots.

 Likewise, nursing homes use single bed size cellular blankets to keep residents warm without overheating.

 They have many names, depending on the purpose and style of the gown.
 Generally known as “hospital gowns” collectively, they are also referred to by many as patient gowns or medical gowns.
 Not to be confused with surgical gowns, which is the protective clothing worn by surgeons and operating theatre staff.

 Interweave provides UK hospitals with many different types of gowns including the operation gown which is a traditional white back-tying polycotton gown.

 Interweave also provides an innovative three-arm toga, which takes away all the effort of putting on a gown properly, as there are no ties, poppers or straps – the patient simply puts it on over both arms like a backwards coat and then wraps the third arm around the body and slides it onto the left arm.